PatMurp/ngration/README.md

 #### !! under construction !!

-Demo Node.js starter project that aims to implement securiy from the beginning using Continuous Integration
+Demo Node.js starter project that aims to implement security from the beginning using Continuous Integration

 ##### To run application: